jenpetsmit/tk_wiki/wiki.md

 **9. How much storage space is available on your local computer?**

-If you need more space than your local computer offers, consider downloading the smaller .sralite format or using AWS or GCP cloud option.
+If you need more space than your local computer offers, consider downloading the smaller .sralite format or [using a Cloud option](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/).

 **PC**